jpleet/nba-factory/README.md

 - etc. . .

 ## Some Technical Details

-In essence, basketball is played between two teams of five players, with each team trying to score on their offensive possessions &mdash; and so it should be modelled as such.
-Current basketball analytics attempt to quantify player contributions with long contentious formulas (e.g. [PER](https://en.wikipedia.org/wiki/Player_efficiency_rating), [Win Shares](https://en.wikipedia.org/wiki/Win_Shares)) focused on specific stats, like field goals and steals.
-Instead, the focus should be on what's important: the result of a possession and not hand-tailoring formulas to measure [latent](https://en.wikipedia.org/wiki/Latent_variable) variables &mdash; computers are much better at calculating latent features.

 Multiple FMs are cross-validated and trained on sparse possession data with different parameter settings.
 The loss from the cross-validations are used as weights in combining the predicted results of the multiple FMs.